 Point 2 is the controversial here: you are no longer serving these pages, Google does, and that’s why it seems Google is stealing your traffic.

-In reality, traffic will still count on your web analytics tools, and you still control the contents, menus, ads and links you are showing there (with some problems carried along as I demonstrate in this post)
+In reality, traffic will still count on your web analytics tools, and you still control the content, menus, ads and links you are showing there (with some problems carried along as I demonstrate in this post)

 BUT, users don’t completely leave Google when they click on AMP results, they can swipe from one news piece to another between different websites when using the “Top Stories” box, and the URL showed on the user’s browser is a Google one, not yours.